malvinapetr/Parallel_Algorithms/README.md

-# Parallel_Algorithms
 Repository created for the optional programming exercise

+The assigned algorithm is Greedy Routing Algorithm on a Linear Grid.